Julio Cabral Corrada: Early life and education

 Cabral Corrada was born and raised in San Juan, Puerto Rico.
 He graduated with honors in 2009 from Colegio San Ignacio de Loyola.

 In 2013, he graduated Dean's List from Cornell University, where he focused on business and government studies.
 He was a member of the Alpha Kappa Psi business society and the Sigma Alpha Epsilon social fraternity.
 In 2012, he was a Hansard Scholar at the London School of Economics, where he studied economics and politics and completed his academic thesis on the European debt crisis.

 In 2020, he earned his MBA as a Howard E. Mitchell Fellow in the Wharton School of the University of Pennsylvania in Philadelphia.
 In 2019, while at Wharton, he worked at the Lauder Institute under Professor Mauro Guillén and organized the first Ivy League conference to take place in Puerto Rico.
-Also, he was a weekly contributor in the Sirius XM Wharton Channel discussing socioeconomic and policy events in the U.S. and Latin America.
+Also, he was a weekly contributor in the SiriusXM Wharton Channel discussing socioeconomic and policy events in the U.S. and Latin America.

 Afterwards, in 2021, Cabral Corrada earned a Master's Degree in policy and management from Harvard University.
 In 2021, while at Harvard, Cabral Corrada was appointed as a Bloomberg Harvard City Leadership Initiative Equitable Development Manager.
 In his role, he advised local and international public leaders on economic, education, and policy issues, including the mayor of Santo Domingo, Dominican Republic, Carolina Mejía.